yvelikova/axway-open-docs/content/en/docs/apigw_poldev/gw_instances/general_smtp_services.md

 7. Click **OK**.
 8. Send the mail.

-The following example from the API Gateway trace shows the SMTP commands that occur.
-Commands marked in **bold text** shows traffic from the Thunderbird client to the API Gateway and vice versa.
-Commands marked in *italic text* shows traffic from the API Gateway to the Gmail server at `smtp.gmail.com:587`, and vice versa.
+The following is an example from the API Gateway trace showing the SMTP commands that occur.

 ```
 DEBUG 14:46:46:546 [14b4] incoming call on interface *:8026 from 127.0.0.1:1487